top of page

 a child’s typical day in ABA therapy.jpg

-A child's diagnosis with autism spectrum disorder (ASD) impacts the whole family.
-Autism does not have a cure; thus, treatment is a family only way to learn how to live a happy life with their circumstances.
+A child's diagnosis of autism spectrum disorder (ASD) impacts the whole family.
+Autism has no cure; thus, treatment is the only way to learn how to live a happy life with their circumstances.

-Children dealing with autism usually have behavioral problems that are damaging to their well-being and everyday life, as well as to the people around them.
+Children with autism usually have behavioral problems that damage their well-being, everyday life, and those around them.

 ABA therapy is one of the most effective techniques to reroute children with autism to adapt to new situations and learn important skills.
 Therapists do this using positive reinforcement.

-It is the objective of all ABA therapists to assist your child get the confidence and independence they need to deal with daily interactions and tasks.
+All ABA therapists aim to assist your child in getting the confidence and independence they need to deal with daily tasks.

 A Child’s Typical Day in ABA Therapy

-The initial days of ABA therapy is all fun and games.
+The initial days of ABA therapy are all fun and games.
 Before a therapist starts to work on a child's specific therapy objective, they have to ensure that the child feels comfortable and safe in the new environment.
-Thus, the first few ABA therapy sessions involve "pairing" – developing a rapport, learning about a child's favorite games and toys, snacks, treats, laughs, and tickles.
+Thus, the first few ABA therapy sessions involve "pairing" – developing a rapport and learning about a child's favorite games, toys, snacks, treats, laughs, and tickles.

-Once a strong relationship between the therapist and child is established, that's when the actual therapy can start.
+Once a strong relationship between the therapist and the child is established, the therapy can start.
 In a child's typical day in ABA therapy, every child works through therapy sessions in a block rotation schedule with various therapists – every session lasting 2 to 3 hours – to keep things fresh and allow the child to generalize across therapy styles.
 The progress can be tracked on online software programs.
-Physicians and parents can stay updated with progress reports and graphs that showcase daily success rates along with therapy objectives.
+Physicians and parents can stay updated with progress reports and graphs showcasing daily success rates and therapy objectives.
 Once the child has mastered a specific goal, they can move on to take up new challenges.

 ABA is divided into two methods: Discrete Trial Training (DTT) and Natural Environment Training (NET).